saradandrew/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 A metric that would be of interest to a consumer would be MPG/fuel efficiency.
 This is an important component to consumers since it indicates how much money they would need to regularly contribute to the vehicle.
-AWD is also important for consumers with deeper knowledge of car technology and a need for better tire traction.
+AWD is also important for consumers with deeper knowledge of car performance and a need for better tire traction.

 A statistical study I would utilize to quantify how MechaCar performs against the competition is an ANOVA test because ANOVA tests categorical data types.
 ANOVA also tests more than one independent variable, a continuous dependent variable, and questions if there is a difference between multiple samples which is necessary when comparing MechaCar against multiple competitors.
 I would need MPG and AWD data of MechaCar vehicles as well as their competitors in order to run an ANOVA test.